Best Pumpkin Patches for LA, Ventura, & Orange County Pumpkin Picking

 Festival Hours: 8am-5pm

-Cal Poly Pomona's Pumpkin Festival celebrates its 26th year with lots of family fun.
+Cal Poly Pomona's Pumpkin Festival celebrated its 27th year.
 The drive east is rewarded with a large patch, a corn maze, games, a petting farm, horse rides, live music, contests, storytelling, an Insect Fair, and more.
 Family packs are cheaper purchased in advance on the website.
 The pumpkin patch, one of the largest in California with over 70,000 pumpkins, continues after the opening weekend festival.
-Admission is free October 9-31.
+Admission is free October 8-31.

 Originally published September 14, 2011